-Juice consumption is notorious for filling children’s bellies and therefore replacing other solid foods or breastmilk/formula which babies need most.
+Juice consumption is notorious for filling children’s bellies and therefore replacing other solid foods or breastmilk/formula which babies need the most.
 Although 100% fruit juice with no added sugar provides nutrients, it’s very high in sugar and low in fiber, putting children at risk for high-calorie consumption and tooth decay.

 After a few months, playtime gets more exciting!
-Making funny faces, voices and cuddling will make your baby smile in reaction to sensory experiences, not a social response.
+Making funny faces, voices, and cuddling will make your baby smile in reaction to sensory experiences, not a social response.
 However, you can try and encourage a smile!
 This smile is known as responsive smile, and usually appears between 6 and 8 weeks of age.
 Continue reading →

 Give your baby some peace, here are 7 benefits of massaging your baby!

-Relieves pain caused by cramps, gas, constipation, and teething
+Relieves pain caused by cramps, gas, constipation, and teething.

-Lets your baby relax and reduces stress
+Lets your baby relax and reduces stress.

-Interaction boosts verbal and non-verbal communication skills
+Interaction boosts verbal and non-verbal communication skills.

 Stimulates and develops your baby’s nervous and immune system.